Si3 (film): Plot

 Singam decides to finish this once and for all and gets an arrest warrant for Vittal using computer evidence of agreements signed with medical companies, hacked by Murali.
 The next day, Singam pursues Vittal all the way to Hyderabad Airport in Telangana and has him arrested.
-Vittal escapes custody into a nearby forest, where Singam catches him and after a long fight, Vittal dies there.
+Vittal escapes the police custody and runs into a nearby forest, where Singam catches him and fights with him.
+After a long fight, Vittal dies there encounterd by Singam.
 Singam regains his post and respect while Ram Prasad is removed from cabinet position for assisting his son.
 Kavya is revealed to be 6 months pregnant and Vidya severs contact with Singam after getting engaged to a good prospect.
 Singam receives a call from Home Minister Ramanathan, who calls him for another mission.

 Cast

 Production

 Following the commercial success of Singam 2, Hari was keen to collaborate with Suriya for another action film with a fresh script away from the Singam franchise, and agreed terms in principle with the actor in October 2014.
 Hari revealed that as a result of pressure from those around him, he later developed the one-line story from the film into a script for a third part of Singam.
 While the first film was primarily shot within Tamil Nadu and the second featured a few scenes in South Africa, Hari stated that the third part would be more "international" and would be set in three countries as the protagonist tackles a global issue.